-Data Analytics and Applications
+Data Analysis and Applications

-This research area is dependent on the addressed problem domain and has a strong multidisciplinary character.
-The application of this research area are commonly observed in the government, scientific and business areas.
-In the government area, one can highlight applications in the areas of planning, health, transportation, education, and communication.
-In the scientific area, applications in astronomy, seismic and drugs stand out.
-In the business area, we highlight the development of software for the Information Technology market and its applications in marketing, social networks, multimedia systems, and smart cities.
-All these domains bring with them different technologies present in the data production and consumption area that can be exemplified from the Internet of Things (IoT), sensor networks to interactive applications.
+This line of research has great synergy with the domain of the problem addressed and has a highly multidisciplinary character.
+The application areas associated with the line are commonly observed in the governmental, scientific and business areas.
+In the governmental axis, applications in the areas of planning, health, transport, education and communication can be highlighted.
+In the scientific area, applications in astronomy, seismic, health and pharmaceuticals stand out.
+In the business area, the development of software for the Information Technology market and its applications in marketing, social networks, multimedia systems and smart cities stand out.
+All of these domains bring with them different technologies present in the area of production and consumption of large volumes of data that can be exemplified from the Internet of Things (IoT), sensor networks and interactive applications.

 Machine Learning and Optimization

 The activities of this line of research involve the study, the proposal, the development of computational models in optimization and scientific computing, as well as the application of machine learning techniques in the description of complex problems from Computer Science to several domains, such as Biology, Engineering, Finance, Health and Logistics.

 In general, the search for solutions can be divided into two paths, methods that use information obtained through theoretical studies and methods that use historical data to “learn” how to deal with future scenarios, the so-called data-driven models.